dndManager/dndAria/timeline/session02.md

 Hama takes the gang to his shack in a clearing with a chicken coop.
 He says that Halgruk is a fair guy.
-He informs the gang that they are 2 days from EPIC, with Grakas half a day earlier.
+He informs the gang that they are half a day from Grakas, and 2 days from EPIC.